lissengithub/bandcamp-scraper/README.md

 - get album info from an album url
 - get album products from an album url
 - get artist info from an artist url
+- check if an artist has merch available
+- get detailed merch information from an artist's merch page

 #### Why ?